Samuels Family Latino and African American High School Internship Program (LA-HIP)

 Application and Program Timeline

-For the class of 2021, the application will open on Monday, November 2nd, 2020 and will close Monday, February 1st, 2021.
-Notice this application requires at least 1 letter of recommendation.
+For the class of 2023, the application will open on Monday, November 7, 2022 and will close Friday, February 3, 2023.
+Notice this application requires at least 1 letter of recommendation, but no more than 2.
 To ensure your application is submitted on time, make sure you notify your recommender as soon as possible.

-The summer science program will start on Monday June 21st, 2021 and end with the Science Symposium in the beginning of August.
+The summer science program will start on Monday June 19, 2023 and end with the Science Symposium in the beginning of August.
 College preparation with the program continues throughout the academic year.
+As we encourage students to apply to other programs, if a student does accept the offer to participate in LA-HIP, they will be expected to not participate in any other programs during the summer that would interfere with the program elements.

 Laboratory Research Training